JgregoriBb/SA_Downloader_script/README.md

     * Read assessment information.
     * Read attempt information

-> Do NOT use an admin user to register your application!
+>:warning: Do NOT use an admin user to register your application!

+>:warning: Make sure to log a ticket to raise the API rate

 More information can be found in Anthology´s [developer documentation page](https://docs.anthology.com/rest-apis/learn/getting-started/registry)